Lifecycle Email Marketing: Revolution In Email Marketing

 3. At-risk Customers

 How you determine when a client moves from “active” to “at-risk” depends on your products and customers.
-For example, if you sell one variety of aftermarket car part, a client may only buy once during their car’s life – every five or seven years.
+For example, if you sell one variety of aftermarket car parts, a client may only buy once during their car’s life – every five or seven years.

 But if you sell a big line of consumable products (makeup, for instance), you may consider someone at-risk if they fail to make a purchase every thirty days.
 Turn at-risk customers back into active customers before they blunder.